 - when a prospect is assigned, or a daily prospect assignment email.

 Spend your time on the most qualified leads.
 Pardot uses two separate methods for qualifying leads:

-Are you a salesforce.com user?
-Then you can send one-to-one emails to prospects from within salesforce.com.
+Are you a Salesforce user?
+Then you can send one-to-one emails to prospects from within Salesforce.
 These emails will be sent from the Pardot mail servers and Pardot tracks the email send, open, link clicks (for links beginning with HTTP:// (or HTTPS://)), and possible bounces.

 Learn more information about your prospects from their social, email, and web behaviors.
 Frame your conversation with what you know they are interested in.
 Has a prospect searched for a certain term on your site?
-Why not send them a white paper on it?
-With Pardot you can find exactly what a prospect is interested in, and provide them with the information they need.
+Why not send them a relevant whitepaper?
+With Pardot you can find exactly what a prospect is interested in and provide them with the information they need.